Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 range_min <- q1 - (1.5 * iqr)
 range_max <- q3 + (1.5 * iqr)

-#The thresholds for the outliers in the two sides
+#The thresholds for the outliers on the two sides
 print(range_min)
 ```